rahil627/rathewolf/README.md

 in the future, just change the `A records` back to my web host's servers, 'n build 'n deploy from my local computer (or web server?).

 other:

+#### discord notes
+when getting the link ("invite"), you have to click on settings / edit so that you can set it to permanent.
+Otherwise, you'll end up linking temporary links! :/

+#### markdown notes
+new lines suck\
+are backslashes at the end of the line standard?

+#### to naming
 example:
 hongry.willowolf
 the way of fighting games